-This is a continuation of the interview with Crawford Patkotak and his father, Simeon Patkotak, Sr. on November 11, 2013 by Karen Brewster and Dyre Oliver Dammann at Crawford's home in Barrow, Alaska.
+This is the continuation of an interview with Crawford Patkotak and his father, Simeon Patkotak, Sr. on November 11, 2013 by Karen Brewster and Dyre Oliver Dammann at Crawford's home in Barrow, Alaska.
 Crawford's wife, Laura, and their son, Josiah, were also present at the interview.
 Inupiaq is Simeon's first language, so at age 81 he is more comfortable speaking Inupiaq than English.
 During the interview, Simeon would speak in Inupiaq and Crawford would translate what he said into English.
 The "In Inupiaq" portions of the transcript were translated by Muriel Hopson.
 In this second part of a two part interview, Crawford and Simeon talk about ice conditions, looking for good spots to set up whaling camp, and the importance of being quiet on the ice and the effect of noise.

 Digital Asset Information